How to Make Charts and Graphs in Confluence

 Graph samples with Chart from Table

-You can build charts instantly in the view mode from a regular or pivot table.
+You can build charts instantly in the view mode from a regular or macro generated table.

-Or build a Gantt chart to see the workflow of a project:
+Or build a Gantt chart to track the workflow of a project:

-This macro allows you to get a pivot table based on some ‘heavy’ table with repeated values by applying different types of aggregation.
+With the Pivot Table macro, you can aggregate data from bigger tables with repeated values.
 Pivot tables help you simplify the information in a table before turning it into a chart.

-You may combine all these three macros from the Table Filter and Charts app into a single data processing mechanism.
+You may combine all these three macros from the Table Filter, Charts & Spreadsheets app into a single data processing mechanism using the Table Toolbox macro (in Cloud).
 In such a way, you can even draw graphs from the filtered pivot table.
 And, of course, if you make some changes in filtration or graphs settings, the dashboard will be automatically updated according to your changes.

 How to get and visualize data from Jira in Confluence